Skip to content

 Per-demo color systems for tags and budget categories.
 Testing whether color-scanning outperforms text-scanning for structured data.

 A prototype proves feasibility, not value.
-This is the evaluation framework I'd use to determine whether the spatial card model actually helps — or just looks interesting.
+This is the evaluation framework to determine whether the spatial card model actually helps — or just looks interesting.

 A/B test structure